Mustaffamkm/TOXIC-XMD/README.md

 <h3 align="center"> HOW TO DEPLOY ON HUGGING FACE</h3>
 <h6 align-"center">
-*💫 Deploy VORTEX md On Hugging Face For Free !*
+*💫 Deploy TOXIC MD On Hugging Face For Free !*

 `Specs :`
 - v2 CPU